Saturday, July 31st, 2010

 Here’s my definition:

-Browser: This is a tool used to “browse” the Internet.
+This is a tool used to “browse” the Internet.
 For example: Firefox (my browser of choice) is used to peruse (browse) the Internet.
 The other current popular web browsers include: Internet Explorer (PC only), Safari (Mac only), Flock, Opera and the new Google Chrome (only available for the PC).

 Browser icons